 - Web applications.
 These are sites like Facebook or Udemy.
 Building large sites like these is a complex undertaking.
 It is not really suitable for a single web designer.
-If you want to work on sites like these, you should look into a web developer’s career.
+If you want to work on sites like these, you should look into a web developer’s career path.

 - Content-based sites.
 These are sites that don’t have any complex user interaction.
 Visitors use such sites to digest information.
 Most don’t contribute to its content.
 These are blogs like waitbutwhy.com, news sites like nytimes.com, and “storefronts” of web applications like webflow.com.

 Independent web designers primarily work on simple content-based sites and e-commerce sites.
 If the sites are more complex, the designer would be part of a team instead.
 Successful web designers working on simpler projects will usually take the project from start to finish on their own.
 They will design, build, and launch the site.
-This means to learn web design, you’ll need to learn many different skills.
+To learn more about designing websites, you’ll need to learn many different skills.

 The first phase of building a great website is the design.
 The term design, in this case, has a traditional, creative meaning.